 Note: The Brennan Center is not a participant in this case.

-Latino community groups and residents of Texas are suing Commerce Secretary Wilbur Ross, the Department of Commerce, Census Director Steven Dillingham, and the Census Bureau for the Commerce Department’s directive to the Bureau to comply with President Trump’s Executive Order 13880 and provide states with Citizenship Voting Age Population (“CVAP”) data for redistricting purposes.
+Latino community groups and residents of Texas sued Commerce Secretary Wilbur Ross, the Department of Commerce, Census Director Steven Dillingham, and the Census Bureau for the Commerce Department’s directive to the Bureau to comply with President Trump’s Executive Order 13880 and provide states with Citizenship Voting Age Population (“CVAP”) data for redistricting purposes.

 On December 18, 2019, the government asked the court to dismiss the case.